hollowbit/learn_programming/Lesson-3-Code/README.md

 ### Using RAM

 Just like in *algebra*, you can create and use `variables` in programming languages to save values to be used later.
 Variables and their values are saved in RAM.
-Variables in programming languages can be anything, even full words (numbers and letters only)!
+Variables in programming languages can be anything, even full words!
 They are assigned a value using the `=` operator.
 Example:

 ```javascript
 pi = 3.14159